tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 }

+# Two methods to run the query.
+The compiled method gives the best performance.

+# Method 1: Run immediately with our interpret engine
+interpret query q2a("Scott")

-#compile and install the query as a stored procedure
+# Method 2: Compile and install the query as a stored procedure
 install query q2a

-#run the query
+# run the compiled query
 run query q2a("Scott")
 ```